-CAR OPS 1.030 and CAR OPS 3.030 require operators of Commercial Air Transportation aircraft and CAR OPS 2A.405 and CAR OPS 2H.401 require operators of General Aviation aircraft respectively, registered in San Marino, when intending to operate with inoperative or missing equipment, to establish a Minimum Equipment List (MEL) as part of the Operations Manual.
+[CAR OPS 1.030 and CAR OPS 3.030 require operators of Commercial Air Transportation aircraft and CAR OPS 2A.405 and CAR OPS 2H.401 require operators of General Aviation aircraft respectively, registered in San Marino, to establish a Minimum Equipment List (MEL) as part of the Operations Manual.]
 Also where a MMEL is provided for Remotely Piloted Aircraft (RPA) CAR OPS 4.806 requires the operator to establish a MEL.
 The MEL must be approved by the CAA, and an approved MEL will permit the pilot-in-command to determine if the flight may be commenced or continued with the prevailing equipment deficiencies.